 Currency

-Bottles of water (1.5l) are priced around 6-10 dh, small coffee or mint tea around 12-15 dh, short taxi holiday in Marrakech are no higher than 15 dh.
+Bottles of water (1.5l) are priced around 6-10 dh, small coffee or mint tea around 12-15 dh, short taxi trips in Marrakech are no higher than 15 dh.
 Lunch/snacks are about 80 dh in the primary square.

 Some Vocabulary